 - Use crayons to make patterns.

-- Continue, changing colars.
+- Continue, changing the crayon colors often.

-- Add more until all is filled.
+- Add more patterns until every section is filled.

-- Add several crayon outlines.
+- Add several crayon outlines around the outside.

 - Fill the rest with crayon shapes.

-- Paint over all with watercolor.
+- Paint over all the crayon lines with watercolor.